-Audien Atom Pro: A Cheap, Compromised Solution for Mild Hearing Loss
+Audien Atom Pro Review: A Cheap, Compromised Solution for Hearing Loss

-The Audien Hearing’s Atom ($99.99) and Atom Pro ($249.00, currently $179.00 with coupon on Amazon) in-ear buds provide a cheap and easy solution for those who suffer only moderate volume-related hearing loss.
+The Audien Hearing’s Atom ($99.99) and Atom Pro ($249.00) in-ear buds provide a cheap and easy solution for those who suffer only moderate volume-related hearing loss.
 The Atoms are simply sound amplifiers – there’s no Bluetooth for phone calls or music and no aural presets to compensate for specific ambient situations.
 On the other hand, because there’s no smartphone app, the Atoms are ridiculously simple to use for the tech-phobic – take ’em out of their case and slip ’em in your ears, and everything is suddenly louder.

 It's worth noting that the Atoms are not legally “hearing aids,” despite the company’s branding, labeling, and marketing copy.
 The Atoms are not FDA-certified Class II medical devices as OTC self-fitting hearing aids are, so they unofficially qualify only as personal sound amplifier devices (PSAD) that indiscriminately amplify all sounds regardless of your specific hearing deficiencies.

 However, most people won’t and shouldn’t care if the Atoms are FDA certified or if they aren’t really “hearing aids” as defined by the government, lack any aural frills, or don’t render sound as perfectly as higher-priced OTC hearing aids.
 While you’ll need to make some not-unexpected compromises, the Atoms solve the most nagging hearing loss issues for a broad swath of the slightly hearing impaired for a ridiculously low price.